egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 Hopefully, this example highlights the danger of "misplaced trust" binaries such as MSBuild.
 Companies should block their use unless explicitely required for certain users (e.g. developers).
 Oddvar Moe ([@Oddvarmoe](https://twitter.com/oddvarmoe)) maintains an excellent [collection](https://github.com/api0cradle/UltimateAppLockerByPassList) of AppLocker bypass techniques, which is a good list of the "misplaced trust" binaries that IT departments should consider blocking.

-Additionally, if a company has decided to block PowerShell using Application Whitelisting, then the following PowerShell binaries and assemblies should be part of the block list.
+Additionally, if a company has decided to block PowerShell using Application Whitelisting, then the following PowerShell binaries and assemblies should be part of the exception block list.

 <script src="https://gist.github.com/egre55/61b6cd2b23b605e6a017e81e5cb97f3e.js"></script>